 FAQ

-Quiet time is a designated time of day for solo independent play for your child.
-Think of it as an alternative to naptime once your child drops their naps.
+Quiet time is a designated time of day for your child’s solo, independent play.
+Once your child drops naps, consider it an alternative to naptime.
 It encourages independent play while allowing your child to calm down and recharge for the rest of the day.

 Start small!
 Setting your child up for a positive and successful period of quiet time is all about making it simple and easy for them.
 Begin with a short quiet time and gradually add time to lengthen the quiet time.
 You can use an audible timer so they know when it is over.